avocadoboi/cpp20-http-client/README.md

 * All calculations and internal API calls are lazily made and cached
 * Library code follows c++ core guidelines
 * A single module file when build systems and compilers have good support for modules
-* Support for GET and POST requests
+* Support for GET and POST requests; HTTP and HTTPS
-* Support for FTP
+* Support for FTP and SFTP
 * Support for Windows, Linux and MacOS.
 Currently only Windows is supported.

 ## Simple "GET" request example